-tp://localhost:2812 requires a d password.
+The server http://localhost:2812 requires a username and password.
 The server says: monit.

 User Name: admin

 Password: •••••

 Cancel Log In

-A list of the services setup with Monit (including fusion) will appear.
+A list of the services setup with Monit (including fusion and fusion_rclone) will appear.
 The status of each service is listed in the Status column.